OraOpenSource/apex-nitro/docs/publish.md

 **Error: command failed**: Please verify the parameters above.
 The CLI cannot validate them and will crash if `Path` or `Database Connect String` are invalid.

-The publish feature will work given that these parameters are valid.
+The publish feature will only work if these parameters are valid.